giantswarm/releases/capa/v25.0.0/README.md

 ## Vintage to CAPA Migration

 The migration itself is a fully automated process ran by Giant Swarm engineers using a `migration-cli` that handles all infrastructure as well as workload migrations.
-*The experience in the migration process should be the same as in usual upgrade of the WC itself.*
+*The experience in the migration process should be the same as in an usual upgrade of the workload cluster, where the nodes rollout takes place.*

 Prior to running the tool, a new Management Cluster based on the CAPA solution has to be created in order to fully make use of the CAPI lifecycle management as well as infrastructure.